Cannabidiol: Sports

 Cannabidiol has been used by professional and amateur athletes across disciplines and countries, with the World Anti-Doping Agency removing CBD from its banned substances list.
 The United States Anti-Doping Agency and United Kingdom-Anti-Doping Agency do not have anti-CBD policies, with the latter stating that, "CBD is not currently listed on the World Anti-Doping Agency Prohibited List.
 As a result, it is permitted to use in sport, though the intended benefits are unclear and not backed by clinical evidence.
 All other cannabinoids (including but not limited to cannabis, hashish, marijuana, and THC) are prohibited in-competition.
 The intention of the regulations is to prohibit cannabinoids that activate the same receptors in the brain as activated by THC."

-In 2019, the cannabis manufacturer, Canopy Growth, acquired majority ownership of BioSteel Sports Nutrition, which is developing CBD products under endorsement by numerous professional athletes.
+In 2019, the cannabis manufacturer Canopy Growth acquired majority ownership of BioSteel Sports Nutrition, which is developing CBD products under endorsement by numerous professional athletes.
 The National Hockey League Alumni Association began a project with Canopy Growth to determine if CBD or other cannabis products might improve neurological symptoms and quality of life in head-injured players.
+Some sports leagues have announced sponsorships with CBD companies, such as Major League Baseball (Charlotte's Web) and Ultimate Fighting Championship (Love Hemp).
 Numerous professional athletes use CBD, primarily for treating pain.